grocy/docs/tutorials/setup.md

 # Needs to be a number where Sunday = 0, Monday = 1 and so forth
 Setting('CALENDAR_FIRST_DAY_OF_WEEK', '0');
 ```
 A line that starts with `#` is a comment to help you as a user understand following setting and how you can edit it.
-The comment is ignored by grocy.
+The comment is ignored by Grocy.

-By changing `production` to `demo` your grocy will be filled with example data.
+By changing `production` to `demo` your Grocy will be filled with example data.
 Same as in this [demo](https://en.demo.grocy.info/).

 ```
 Setting('MODE', 'demo');
 ```

-When you use grocy to manage your home you want `MODE` setting to be set to `production`.
-All other options are more dependent on how you want grocy to behave.
+When you use Grocy to manage your home, you want the `MODE` setting to be set to `production`.
+All other options are more dependent on how you want Grocy to behave.
 (Tip: To actually make Grocy usable for your home and routines, disabling features can often be the key.)

-Depending on how you run your grocy instance, you might need to restart it after changes to the config.
+Depending on how you run your Grocy instance, you might need to restart it after changes to the config.

-Please see the [example](/examples/examples.md) section for some ideas of how you can setup grocy.
+Please see the [examples](/examples/examples.md) section for some ideas of how you can setup Grocy.

 ## Helpful tools